- Search The Registry

 *J.R.
 Clifford was born on this date in 1848.
-He was a Black newspaper publisher, editor, writer, schoolteacher, lawyer and principal.
+He was a Black newspaper publisher, editor, writer, schoolteacher, lawyer, and principal.

 John Robert ("J.R.")
 Clifford was born in Williamsport, in what was then Hardy County, Virginia (now in Grant County), near present-day Moorefield.
-Clifford's parents Isaac and Mary Clifford and grandparents were "free blacks," who had lived in that region of Virginia for several generations.
+Clifford's parents, Isaac and Mary Clifford, and grandparents were "free blacks" who had lived in that region of Virginia for several generations.
 There were no schools for colored children in the area.
-Clifford's parents sent him to Chicago to attend school, sometime in the early 1860s to be educated by J. J. Healy.
+Clifford's parents sent him to Chicago to attend school sometime in the early 1860s to be educated by J. J. Healy.

-In the early 1870s he enrolled in the newly formed Storer College, created to educate the region's black population.
+In the early 1870s, he enrolled in the newly formed Storer College, created to educate the region's black population.
 On December 28, 1876, in Harpers Ferry, West Virginia, J. R. Clifford married seventeen-year-old Mary Elizabeth Franklin, a native of Lexington, Virginia; they would have ten children.
-After earning his degree in 1878, Clifford became a teacher and then the principal of, a segregated public school for blacks in Martinsburg, West Virginia.
+After earning his degree in 1878, Clifford became a teacher and then the principal of a segregated public school for blacks in Martinsburg, West Virginia.
 In Martinsburg, he studied law under J. Nelson Wirner and was a successful lawyer.

 On November 16, 1898, Clifford won a landmark civil rights and education case before the West Virginia Supreme Court of Appeals.
 In Williams v.
 Board of Education, Clifford argued against the Tucker County Board of Education's decision to shorten the school year for Black school children from nine months to five months, keeping a full term for white students.
 Mrs. Carrie Williams, the colored school's teacher, approached Clifford.
-He encouraged her to continue teaching for the full nine months, regardless of funding.
+He encouraged her to continue teaching for nine months, regardless of funding.
 Clifford then filed a lawsuit against the school board for Williams' back pay totaling $121.00.
 Clifford won the case at a jury trial and then won again before the West Virginia Supreme Court of Appeals.
 The Court's decision bolstered equal educational rights for African American students statewide.

-He practiced law for forty-five years and was active in both state and national politics.
+He practiced law for forty-five years and was active in state and national politics.
 Clifford was the President of the National Independent League and the first Vice-President of the American Negro Academy.
 Clifford was among the founders of the Niagara Movement, with other prominent African American civil rights leaders such as W. E. B. Du Bois.
-In 1906, the Niagara Movement's first American meeting occurred in Harpers Ferry, West Virginia.
+In 1906 the Niagara Movement's first American meeting occurred in Harpers Ferry, West Virginia.
 The Niagara Movement led to the formation of the NAACP a few years later and is still a cornerstone of the modern Civil Rights Movement.
 Clifford's victory in the Williams case occurred over fifty years before the landmark "Brown v.
-Board of Education" case and was one of the few civil rights victories in a southern state's high court before the turn of the 20th century.
+Board of Education" case.
+It was one of the few civil rights victories in a southern state's high court before the turn of the 20th century.
 The J. R. Clifford Project, an organization dedicated to preserving Clifford's legacy and researching his life, presents re-enactments of this trial.